 Keeping a business afloat is hard work.
 Administrators have to constantly struggle in order to increase profits and improve customer satisfaction, all the while fighting off elements that would see the company go belly up.
 It's a lot of pressure, but it's also a rewarding experience if you put in the right level of preparation.

-Fax over IP is seen as a great tool for communication, but it's so much more than that.
+Fax over IP is seen as a great tool for secure business communication, but it’s so much more than that.
 This technology can help protect your company from a multitude of different challenges.

 1. Keep correspondence out of the hands of criminals